What are cataracts?

 - You see double (this sometimes goes away as the cataract gets bigger)

-- You have to change the prescription for your glasses often
+- You have to change the prescription for your glasses or contact lenses often

 Am I at risk for cataracts?